normen/homebridge-milighthub-platform/README.md

 - Automatically uses MQTT if configured in the MiLight Hub
   - Using an MQTT broker can improve performance when using many lamps

-## WIP
-- Currently no password support for MiLight Hub or MQTT server
-- Currently only RGB(W) + RGB+CCT lamps have been confirmed to work, others *might* work as well

 ## Installation
 1. Install homebridge using: npm install -g homebridge
 2. Install this plugin using: npm install -g homebridge-milighthub-platform